 It used to be thought that bed rest would help you recover from a bad back, but it's now recognised that people who remain active are likely to recover more quickly.

 This may be difficult at first, but don't be discouraged – your pain will start to improve eventually.
 Consider taking painkillers if the pain is stopping you from carrying on as normal.

 There is no need to wait until you are completely pain-free before returning to work.
 Going back to work will help you return to a normal pattern of activity, and it can distract you from the pain.

-Some people find that heat - for example, a hot bath or a hot water bottle placed on the affected area helps ease the pain when back pain first starts.
+Some people find that heat - for example, a hot bath or a hot water bottle placed on the affected area - helps ease the pain when back pain first starts.

 Cold, such as an ice pack or a bag of frozen vegetables, placed on the painful area can also help in the short-term.
-However, do not put the ice directly on to your skin though because it might cause a cold burn.
-Wrap an ice pack or bag of frozen vegetables in a cloth before applying it to the affected area.
+However, do not put the ice directly on to your skin, as it might cause a cold burn.
+Wrap an ice pack or bag of frozen vegetables in a cloth first.

 Another option is to alternate between hot and cold using ice packs and a hot water bottle.
 Hot and cold compression packs can be bought at most pharmacies.